Salesforce data: where is it stored?

 Forward-looking companies can therefore hedge on tools and services that align with their business strategies.
 Such as this one.

-CB Salesforce to SharePoint Document Stubbing: how it works
+Document Extractor: how it works

-Once a data item, or document is uploaded to SalesForce, it is detected by the service running in the background, which uploads a copy of the uploaded file in SharePoint.
-After that, a link file pointing to that SharePoint location is created in SalesForce.
-As a last step, the original file in SalesForce is deleted.
+Once a data item, or document is uploaded to Salesforce, it is detected by the service running in the background, which uploads a copy of the uploaded file in SharePoint.
+After that, a link file pointing to that SharePoint location is created in Salesforce.
+As a last step, the original file in Salesforce is deleted.

 The service monitors documents related to Salesforce accounts, contacts, leads, opportunities, quotes, contracts, orders, assets, and email messages and create the appropriate folder structure on SharePoint, before placing the document there.